lucatume/cmb2-tad-fields/README.md

 and remove the `.git` folder

 	cd cmb2-tad-fields && rm -rf .git

+and then, being a work in progress, update [Composer](https://getcomposer.org/) dependencies

+	composer update --prefer-dist

 ### Manual installation
 Download the latest master version [from GitHub](https://github.com/lucatume/cmb2-tad-fields/archive/master.zip) and manually move the folder to the WordPress plugins folder.